Disclosure: This article may contain affiliate links or Ads from our trusted marketing partners.

 Final Thoughts

-As we await the finishing touches on the schedule for Lake Eola’s 49th annual “Fireworks Over The Fountain” one thing is for certain… this year’s event is being super-charged for our nation’s 250th anniversary.
+This year, Lake Eola’s 49th annual “Fireworks Over The Fountain” promises to be historic.
+The event is being super-charged for our nation’s 250th anniversary.
 We can expect a massive pyrotechnic display synchronized to a patriotic performance by the Orlando Concert Band at the Walt Disney Amphitheater.
 Additionally, Lake Eola’s iconic fountain, The Linton E. Allen Memorial Fountain, will feature a special patriotic red, white, and blue light show to commemorate the anniversary.

 If you’ve put this popular free event, Fireworks Over The Fountain, on your itinerary for July 4th, know this: Given the significance of America’s 250th Birthday, the park will reach capacity much earlier than usual.
 Make plans to arrive by mid-afternoon to secure a spot on the lawn.
 And if you want to experience the swan boats, rentals are typically suspended or have limited hours on July 4th to accommodate event logistics.